 Durham Palestine Educational Trust

-Durham Palestine Educational Trust will offer two or three scholarships for a one-year taught Master’s Degree at Durham University, UK.
+The Trust hopes to offer two scholarships for a one-year taught Master’s Degree at Durham University, UK, starting in October 2017.

 - have achieved a cumulative average grading (GPA) of at least 80% (or 3.0 or B) in your first degree

-- possess a certificate of English Language proficiency acceptable to the course you wish to study at Durham University. see webpage
+- possess a certificate of English Language proficiency acceptable to the course you wish to study at Durham University. (see webpage List of Master’s Degree Courses and read faqs #7 and #8

 - have been active in student or community life